syncfusion-content/fileformat-docs/File-Formats/DocIO/Find-and-Replace.md

 ## Finding contents in a Word document

-You can find the first occurrence of a particular text within a single paragraph in the document by using **Find** method and its next occurrence by using **FindNext** method.
+You can find the first occurrence of a particular text within a single paragraph in the document by using Findmethod and its next occurrence by using FindNextmethod.
 You can also find a particular text pattern in the document.

 The following code example illustrates how to find a particular text and its next occurrence in the document.

+{% tabs %}

 {% highlight c# %}
-[C#]

 //Loads the template document